 Make your knitwear picture perfect!
 Learn how to knit intarsia in this beginners step-by-step guide with Merion.
-Plus we have some fab patterns for you to try out!
+Plus we have some fab free intarsia knitting patterns for you to try out!

 So what’s intarsia?

-Ever wanted to create pictures in your knitting?
-Intarsia is the fab colourwork technique that enables you to make cool shapes and images in your knitwear!
+Intarsia is a colorwork technique that enables you to make cool shapes and images in your knitwear!
 Think jazzy jumpers, snazzy socks, dazzling decor - not to mention epic festive sweaters!
 It isn't a hard skill to pick up but it can take a lot of patience and practice with all the difference colors and strands that you will have to use.

-Unlike other colourwork techniques like stranded knitting, intarsia uses separate bobbins so you don’t need to carry the yarn along the back of your project.
-Phew!
-Instead, every time you switch colours you use bobbins to reintroduce the colour, or pick up from where you left the working yarn.
+Unlike other colorwork techniques like Fair Isle stranded knitting, intarsia uses separate bobbins so you don’t need to carry the yarn along the back of your project.
+Instead, every time you switch colours you use bobbins to reintroduce the color, or pick up from where you left the working yarn.

 Top tips for perfect pictures!

 - Keep your bobbins tidy!
-Stop after each colour change and make sure you untangle the bobbins.
+Stop after each color change and make sure you untangle the bobbins.
 If you leave them more than a row, you'll get tangled!

-- When you change colour, don't forget to take the new colour under the old colour to secure the yarn and stop any holes forming.
+- When you change color, don't forget to take the new color under the old color to secure the yarn and stop any holes forming.

 - Don't pull too tight!
 If you pull all the yarns too tight your picture will pucker.
 It may look bumpy and uneven but blocking will help to settle the fibres down and make it even.